Pb - Torsten John

 - Advancing interdisciplinary and international collaboration in chemistry research

 All nominations are to be submitted via the on-line form.
 Nominators may be organizations or individuals.
 Self-nominations are accepted.
+Nominees not selected during a particular round will be carried over to the next group of elements.
 For more information, please email Christine Dunne at PTChemists@IUPAC.org.

 Elements will be revealed throughout the period from July 2018 to July 2019 with 8 to 10 elements revealed per month.
 The deadline nominations for elements being revealed in July 2018 is May 1, 2018.
 Nominations for later elements may be submitted any time prior to the deadline.
 Early submission is encouraged.
 See the table below for subsequent deadlines.